 Additionally, felines are naturally designed to derive the hydration and water thier bodies need from their prey.
 And because so much commercial cat food (wet or dry), is so salty, it is crucially important to make sure your cat is getting more than enough water to support healthy kidney function.
 While it’s always important to keep their water bowl clean and full, many cats actually prefer not to drink out of still or standing water.
 They prefer fresh, running water, because to cats, standing water out in the wild is a breeding ground for harmful bacteria.

 In fact, many veterinarians recommend feeding cats a wet diet, at least more than they are fed dry.
 For cats, dry commercial food is the equivalent of junk food.
-Even grain-free varieties of dry food are high in carbohydrates that really don’t do much for your cat’s nutrition.
+Even grain-free varieties of dry food are high in carbohydrates that really do significant harm to your cat's health in the long term.
 Wet food, on the other hand, provides a great source of hydration, minerals, and other nutrients for cats.

 When looking for species appropriate food for cats, you’ll want to see that protein is listed as the first ingredient on the label, and that the meat or poultry used is fit for humans, too.
 Their food should also be grain-free, as cats lack the specific enzymes to help them break down and digest carbs.